FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 Similar to (but distinct from) the search goal.

-Each search goal prescribes a final target, probably with a chain of preceding targets.
+Each search goal prescribes a final target, usually with a chain of preceding targets.

 More details in the Derived targets section.